-'''

 vis.analyzers.indexers.noterest.indexer_func(obj)

-'''

 Used internally by NoteRestIndexer.
-Convert Note and Rest objects into a unicode string.
+Convert objects from the music21.note module into a unicode.

-Parameters obj (iterable of music21.note.Note or music21.note.Rest) - An iterable (nominally a Series) with an object to convert.
-Only the first object in the iterable is processed.

-Returns If the first object in the list is a music21.note.Rest, the string u'Rest'; otherwise the nameWithOctave attribute, which is the pitch class and octave of the Note.
+- Parameters obj (list of music21.note.Note or music21.note.Rest) A list with the object to convert. - Returns If the first object in the list is a music21.note.Rest, the string u'Rest'; otherwise the nameWithOctave attribute, which is the pitch class and octave of the music21.note.Note.